-Please click the "Pay Now" button below the cover picture to make the payment for registration.
-For ChemLinked cosmetic standard & corporate members, please click the "Register Now" button to choose either session that fits your time without the need to pay.
-Webinar materials will be uploaded after it is concluded.
+Please click the "Pay Now" button below the cover picture to purchase the materials.
+For ChemLinked cosmetic standard & corporate members, you can watch/download the webinar materials freely.

 Animal testing for cosmetics has always been a controversial topic.
 Many countries restrict strictly on animal testing for cosmetics out of humanism and the access of alternatives.
 But it’s a legal requirement in China for imported cosmetics to test on animals due to the characteristics of botanical ingredients and late start of AAT validation, which hindered many cosmetic brands from entering this huge market.

 During the webinar, Ms. Hedy He from ChemLinked will firstly analyze the regulations on animal testing in different countries, then share the latest developments of AAT validation in China obtained by REACH24H’s regulatory experts from NIFDC’s conference, finally provide several ways of entering Chinese cosmetic market circumventing animal testing with the analysis of specific cases.

 1. Overview on Animal Testing for Cosmetics

 1.2 Developments in International Alternatives to Animal Testing for Cosmetics

 2. Analysis of Regulations on Animal Testing for Cosmetics in Different Countries

 3. Status Quo of Animal Testing for Cosmetics in China

 4. Ways of Entering Chinese Market Circumventing Animal Testing